-These are the best times to visit Italy
+These are the best times to visit Italy, now restrictions are easing

 As someone who has lived in Rome, traversed the country from the Alps in the north to Sicily in the south and returns often to explore new cities, wine regions and seaside destinations, I frequently get asked to share my Italy travel tips.
 That’s why I decided to combine my firsthand experiences to shed light on the best and most cost-effective times to visit Italy’s most desirable destinations.